uhub/awesome-perl/README.md

 * [mkjellman/perlcassa](https://github.com/mkjellman/perlcassa) - a Perl client for Apache Cassandra
 * [mjgardner/test-class](https://github.com/mjgardner/test-class) - Test::Class - an xUnit testing framework for Perl 5.x
 * [micans/bash-utils](https://github.com/micans/bash-utils) - Unix terminal histograms and bar charts (hissyfit).
 Small data/file munge, morph, find and count scripts/functions in various languages, mostly bash and perl.
 For apparix see the apparix repository that is a sibling to this one.
+* [mbarbon/devel-statprofiler](https://github.com/mbarbon/devel-statprofiler) - Low-overhead statistical Perl profiler for production use
 * [marcschwartz/WriteXLS](https://github.com/marcschwartz/WriteXLS) - CRAN Package WriteXLS: Cross-platform Perl based R function to create Excel 2003 (XLS) and Excel 2007 (XLSX) files from one or more data frames.
 Each data frame will be written to a separate named worksheet in the Excel spreadsheet.
 The worksheet name will be the name of the data frame it contains or can be specified by the user.
 * [makamaka/JSON-PP](https://github.com/makamaka/JSON-PP) - JSON::PP for perl core module
-* [MadsAlbertsen/miscperlscripts](https://github.com/MadsAlbertsen/miscperlscripts) - Small collection of random useful perl scripts
 * [lynxlynxlynx/gemrb-mods](https://github.com/lynxlynxlynx/gemrb-mods) - Repository of my GemRB mods and tools not included with GemRB itself
 * [Juniper/netconf-perl](https://github.com/Juniper/netconf-perl) - Perl library for Netconf
 * [jmlynesjr/wxPerl-wxBook-Examples](https://github.com/jmlynesjr/wxPerl-wxBook-Examples) - wxPerl examples ported from "Cross-Platform GUI Programming with wxWidgets" - "The wxBook"
 * [ironcamel/App-p](https://github.com/ironcamel/App-p) - Steroids for your perl one-liners.
 Does that mean steroids for your steroids?
 Is that even possible?
 * [ingydotnet/yaml-pm](https://github.com/ingydotnet/yaml-pm) - YAML Perl Module
-* [hndko/revsliderautoexploiter](https://github.com/hndko/revsliderautoexploiter) - Tools Auto Exploiter Plugin Revslider
 * [hakobe/p5-Fiber](https://github.com/hakobe/p5-Fiber) - Ruby like Fiber on Perl
 * [gray/webservice-google-reader](https://github.com/gray/webservice-google-reader) - Perl interface to the Google Reader API
+* [fasheng/vimwiki2org](https://github.com/fasheng/vimwiki2org) - Convert VimWiki files to Emacs Org-Mode
 * [dpavlin/perl-Mifare-MAD](https://github.com/dpavlin/perl-Mifare-MAD) - pretty print Mifare Classic MAD - Mifare Application Directory from dump files
 * [dluxhu/perl-parallel-forkmanager](https://github.com/dluxhu/perl-parallel-forkmanager) - Parallel::ForkManager
 * [dgerzo/bruteforceblocker](https://github.com/dgerzo/bruteforceblocker) - BruteForceBlocker is a perl script, that works along with pf firewall.
 Its main purpose is to block SSH bruteforce attacks via firewall.